Is there anything more heartwarming than seeing those around you achieve their hopes and dreams?

 2017 was a big year for Rose Dix and Rosie Spaughton!
 Not only did the pair make appearances at both Summer in the City and HelloWorld, but they also took home the Best Vlogger Award at the BBC Radio 1 Awards and the Vlogger Award at SitC.
 Oh, and did we mention they were our June cover stars?

 Want more?
-Well, she had her own pop-up shop at the YouTube Space London; appeared on panels at both SitC and VidCon Europe; won the Breakthrough Award at the SitC Awards; and she released her debut book, Secrets For The Mad, which features a collection of stories, songs and photos.
+Well, she had her own pop-up shop at the YouTube Space London, appeared on panels at both SitC and VidCon Europe, won the Breakthrough Award at the SitC Awards, and released her debut book, Secrets for the Mad, which features a collection of stories, songs, and photos.

 If dodie’s 2018 is anything like this year, then you can guarantee it’ll be a whirlwind!

-Through his work this year, Alex has further helped spread awareness about trans issues and we know he’ll continue to do so in 2018.
+Through his work this year, Alex has continued to spread awareness about trans issues, and we’re sure he’ll carry that on into 2018 and beyond.

 2017 saw Hazel Hayes directing one of year’s best (and most intense) online series.
 Titled PrankMe, the series follows UK-based YouTube prankster Jasper Perkins as his online pranks grow out of control.
 It debuted in full at Toronto’s Buffer Festival, where it won the award for Excellence in Storytelling.

 Along with PrankMe, 2017 saw Hazel appear on various panels at Summer in the City and continue to grow her YouTube channel.
-In particular, her Tipsy Talk series, which featured a host of big guests this year, including Daisy Ridley, Jack Black and Taika Waititi.
+In particular, her Tipsy Talk series featured a host of big guests this year, including Daisy Ridley, Jack Black, and Taika Waititi.

 To kick off 2017, Dan embarked on a US tour, performing his live show in venues across the country.
-In April, his YouTube Red show, DanTDM Creates a Big Scene, premiered on the YouTube Kids App.
-The show, which runs multiple episodes, features Dan and his animated friends overcoming obstacles while taking their stage show on the road.
+In April, his YouTube Red series, DanTDM Creates a Big Scene, premiered on the YouTube Kids app – the show features Dan and his animated friends overcoming obstacles while taking their stage show on the road.
 On top of that, the DVD version of his live show broke sales records and he appeared in YouTube Rewind, participating in the most epic of slime fights!